squidfunk/protobluff/README.md

 11. Packed fields
 12. Oneofs

-### Not yet supported
+### Not (yet) supported

 1. proto3 support
 2. Services (using gRPC and/or ZMQ)
 3. Groups (unsure)

-These features should be implemented in the order presented. protobluff is basically compatible with proto3, as proto2 is binary compatible, but some special types like maps and the `Any` type need to be implemented.
+protobluff is basically compatible with proto3, as proto2 is binary compatible, but some special types like maps and the `Any` type need to be implemented.

 ## License